-There are three different ways to embed Character Builder animations into Captivate: as a Flash Animation, as an HTML5 Animation, or as a Widget.
-The three types of insertions
+There are two different ways to embed Character Builder animations into Captivate: as a Flash Animation and as an HTML5 Animation.

 Insertion as a Flash Animation works with any version of Captivate, but does not support the HTML format - only the Flash format is supported, which means you need to be using Publish to Computer and not Publish to Devices.
 It is simple to use and allows the character animation to be locked to the

 Insertion as an HTML5 Animation works with Captivate 8 and higher, but does not support the Flash format - only the HTML5 output format is supported for publishing in Captivate.